AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-an-asset-in-a-program.md

    ![](assets/image2014-9-23-15-3a56-3a25.png)

 1. Elk type element heeft een ander dialoogvenster.
-Vul eenvoudig de info in en klik **Klonen.**
+Vul eenvoudig de info in en klik **Klonen**.

    ![](assets/image2014-9-23-15-3a56-3a34.png)